 My company, My Employment Options, specializes in Work at Home jobs in this free program for those on SSDI or SSI.
 Many of our staff also have a disability and have used this great program!

 Our specialty has been Work at Home employment since the Ticket to Work Program began in 2002 and we have many partnerships with leading national remote and community employers who love to hire our loyal and diverse clients in the 47 states we serve!

 Ticket to Work was specifically created to help those on SSDI or SSI benefits to have free help in trying to return to work with benefits protections and safety nets.
 Beneficiaries do not have to worry about risking their cash or medical benefits while trying to achieve substantial gainful employment.
 Ticket to Work offers free job placement via Employment Network agencies, like My Employment Options, to help job seekers every step of the way in their employment journey!
 They do not have to go it alone!

 Beneficiaries who qualify for the program can expect authorized Employment Networks to create an Individual Work Plan for each client and provide skills and abilities assessment, career guidance, job placement services and help to talk with employers about accommodations.
 They also assist with career advancement, providing moral support; all for free as part of this great federal program!

-Every SSA authorized Employment Network has their own unique process and resources for providing their free Ticket to Work Services.
-My Employment Options keeps it simple with a providing an easy online application to confirm program eligibility for those on SSDI or SSI.
+Every SSA authorized Employment Network has its own unique process and resources for providing its free Ticket to Work Services.
+My Employment Options keeps it simple by providing an easy online application to confirm program eligibility for those on SSDI or SSI.
 Since not everyone qualifies for Ticket to Work, My Employment Options does share free career resources and referrals to help as many people with disabilities find the resources they need.
-Work at Home jobs via the Ticket to Work Program continue to change lives every day!
+Work at Home jobs via the Ticket to Work Program continues to change lives every day!

 ABOUT MY EMPLOYMENT OPTIONS